Ramneek82810/Calculator/README.md

 ### Steps

--Clone the repository to your local machine 📥
+- Clone the repository to your local machine 📥

 -Navigate to the project folder 📂